lindaperez/1_bk_Kickstarter-Analysis/README.md

 ![This is an image](https://github.com/lindaperez/kickstarter-analysis/blob/main/Resources/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+	The view "Analysis of Outcomes Based on Launch Date" provides the way to answer our first fundamental question that is, What is the best time to create a "Play" Crowdfunding campaign based on the Parent category "Theater" over the years from 2009 and 2017.

 	May is the best month to launch a Play campaign.
 After this, the second one would be between April, May and somedays of June.
-After May the amount of outcomes start falling unitl January of the next year where they start increasing again.
+After May the amount of outcomes start falling until January of the next year where they start increasing again.

-	The view "Analysis of Outcomes Based on Launch Date" provides the way to answer our first fundamental question that is, What is the best time to create a "Play" Crowdfunding campaign based on the Parent category "Theater" over the years from 2009 and 2017.

 - What can you conclude about the Outcomes based on Goals?

+	The view Analysis of Outcomes Based on Goals provides the way to answer our second fundamental question that is, Will the campaign be able to reach the goal expected, $ 10.000?

+	Having a budget of $10000 is hard to get with 54% of the cases aproved.

 	The projects with a budget less than $1000 are the most successful with a 76% of acertiveness over the years.
-After it could be a better idea reduce the budget to a range between $1000 to $4999 due to 73% of those projects get the whole budget.
-If the customer can not reduce the budget something that can help is to have a greater budget, between 35000 and 44999, those projects were succefull in 67% of the cases.
+After it, could be a better idea reduce the budget to a range between $1000 to $4999 due to 73% of those projects got the whole budget.
+If the customer can not reduce the budget, something that can help is to have a greater budget, between 35000 and 44999, those projects were succefull in 67% of the cases.

-	Having a budget of $10000 is hard to get with 54% of the cases aproved.

-	The view Analysis of Outcomes Based on Goals provides the way to answer our second fundamental question that is, Will the campaign be able to reach the goal spected, $ 10.000?

 - What are some limitations of this dataset?